C Program for Reverse a linked list by changing links between node

 C Program for Reversing a Linked List without changing the links between the nodes-1

-Algorithm for reversing the data of a linked list
+Algorithm for Reverse a linked list by changing links between nodes

 • START WHILE